mrtnpi/toy_ds_project/README.md

 # toy_ds_project
+project creation date: Feb 7, 2023
-# this is a toy version for DSCI100
+this is a toy version for DSCI100